GDevWeb/SQL-PostgreSQL/00.Postit/postIt.md

 1. Experiment with queries using `GROUP BY` and `HAVING` on the `restaurants` database.
 2. Create your own scenarios involving window functions and ranking.
 3. Try writing complex queries that combine aggregate functions, joins, and filtering.

+---

+### **Table of Contents for Section 9: Built-in Query Functions & Operators**

+1. **151: Module Introduction**

+   - Overview of the module's objectives and key topics.

+2. **152: The Module Project**

+   - Introduction to the Gym Club Membership Management System project.

+3. **153: Working with Mathematical Functions & Arithmetic Operators**

+   - Using functions like `SUM`, `AVG`, `ROUND`, and arithmetic calculations.

+4. **154: Understanding String Functions with SELECT**

+   - Extracting, transforming, and formatting text in queries.

+5. **155: Using String Functions with INSERT**

+   - Applying transformations during data insertion.

+6. **156: Understanding Date/Time Functions**

+   - Extracting year, month, day, and calculating age using date functions.

+7. **157: Working with Weekdays**

+   - Grouping and filtering data by days of the week.

+8. **158: Calculating INTERVALS**

+   - Performing date arithmetic and finding time differences.

+9. **159: Adding INTERVALS to Dates**

+   - Extending or scheduling dates with interval additions.

+10. **160: Understanding LIKE & Pattern Matching**

+    - Flexible searching using `LIKE` and `ILIKE`.

+11. **161: Understanding EXISTS**

+    - Filtering data with subqueries to check for existence.

+12. **162: Working with Subquery Expressions and EXISTS**

+    - Combining subqueries and `EXISTS` for advanced filtering.

+13. **163: Working with Subquery Expressions and IN**

+    - Using `IN` to simplify filtering with subqueries.

+14. **164: Introducing Conditional Expressions**

+    - Using `CASE` to apply logic and categorize data within queries.

+15. **165: Challenge Solution**

+    - Solution walkthrough for a complex query-based challenge.

+16. **166: Database (SQL) vs Application Level**
+    - Comparing the roles of SQL and application logic for data handling.

+---

+Let me know if you'd like to expand on any specific section! 📚